-KEY FOCUS ITEMS LIFE SCOUT PARENTS OR GUARDIANS UNIT LEADER/EAGLE ADVISOR DISTRICT EAGLE REP information for the key people that will help you. - Be neat.
-Use the fillable/savable version whenever possible.
-Scout asks for it. sheet" with contact information on unit Scouters. - Help the Scout find resources, especially if they are doing a project contact information to the unit or Scout, as appropriate. they are doing a project that requires special skill like carpentry, plumbing, etc. - Encourage the Scout to fill in the workbook using a computer, if possible.
+KEY FOC US ITEMS

+LIFE SCOUT PARENTS OR GUARDIANS UNIT LEADER/EAGLE ADVISOR DISTRICT EAGLE REP

+- Get complete contact - Help the Scout if the - Give the Scout a "cheat - Provide your complete

+information for the key Scout asks for it. sheet" with contact contact information to

+people that will help you. information on unit the unit or Scout, as

+- Be neat.
+Use the Scouters. appropriate.

+fillable/savable version - Help the Scout find

+whenever possible. resources, especially if

+they are doing a project

+that requires special skill

+like carpentry, plumbing,

+etc.

+- Encourage the Scout to

+fill in the workbook using

+a computer, if possible.